jeremyong/klein/README.md

 algebraic operations using the full weight of SSE (Streaming SIMD Extensions) for maximum throughput.

+## Requirements

+- Machine with a processor that supports SSE4.1 or later (has ~98% market penetration)
+- C++17 compliant compiler

 ## Motivation

 PGA fully streamlines traditionally used quaternions, and dual-quaternions in a single algebra.